-The Team Leader (if appointed) should prepare a formal letter to the SACCOS General Manager and Board Chairman informing them of the start date, anticipated duration, number of inspectors attending, and scope of the examination (See Appendix 1 for a sample examination notice).
-If it is a limited scope examination, this should also be communicated.
+The Team Leader (if appointed) should prepare a formal letter to the SACCOS General Manager and Board Chairman informing them of the start date, anticipated duration, number of inspectors attending, and scope of the inspection (See Appendix 1 for a sample inspection notice).
+If it is a limited scope inspection, this should also be communicated.

-2.2.3 Development of work plan before examination process
+2.2.3 Development of work plan before inspection process

-The Team Leader should develop a work plan for the examination, re-verify the availability of inspectors involved in the examination, and furnish them with the final copy of the examination scope developed for the examination planned.
+The Team Leader should develop a work plan for the inspection, re-verify the availability of inspectors involved in the inspection, and furnish them with the final copy of the inspection scope developed for the inspection planned.

-The Team Leader/Inspector should determine which questionnaires will be utilized in the examination and review their relevancy.
+The Team Leader/Inspector should determine which questionnaires will be utilized in the inspection and review their relevancy.
 If the existing questionnaires are not relevant, the Team Leader should develop new supplementary questions or worksheets.
-When using this risk-focused examination approach, he/she must use sound professional judgment to ensure that the depth of the review is sufficient but not excessive to accurately assess the SACCOS condition.
-Supervisors do not need to ask SACCOS management/staff every question listed in a questionnaire, but rather only those necessary to assess the compliance and status of the covered area.
-In addition to completing questionnaires, supervisors will need to complete worksheets that are applicable to their areas of review and provide all the supervisor's findings and Plans of Action for the area they reviewed.
+When using this risk-focused inspection approach, he/she must use sound professional judgment to ensure that the depth of the review is sufficient but not excessive to accurately assess the SACCOS condition.
+Inspectors do not need to ask SACCOS management/staff every question listed in a questionnaire, but rather only those necessary to assess the compliance and status of the covered area.
+In addition to completing questionnaires, inspectors will need to complete worksheets that are applicable to their areas of review and provide all the inspector's findings and Plans of Action for the area they reviewed.

 The Team Leader/Inspector should make sure that there are working papers, adequate transportation facilities or financing and living allowances; if applicable; for inspectors.